passalis/chelo/README.md

 - **Preprocessing Tools**: Methods for feature/target selection, statistics, and previewing datasets.
 - **Dataset Management**: Automated downloading, caching, and registry of datasets.
 - **Extensibility**: Abstract base class for easy addition of new datasets.

+## Disclaimer
+I am not associated with any of the datasets provided in this library, nor do I host them.
+The CheLo Library solely provides tools to facilitate the downloading and loading of publicly available datasets to enhance accessibility for educational and research purposes.
+If you have any concerns, including removal requests or any other inquiries, please feel free to contact [me](https://people.auth.gr/passalis/) directly.

 ## Installation